BatGap Logo

 Tom: Yeah, but then you also get problems with that as well.
 It becomes very intellectual.
 You get a lot of people stuck in the concepts as well.

-Tom: That’s true as well.
-Although I think the key is that the person has a genuine realization, the teacher has a genuine realization, because then if you’re with that person, usually it comes through the language.
 But you’re right, you’re right.
-I mean, there is a skill and there’s a skill in being able to talk about this, in using language in an appropriate way that doesn’t just confuse people.
+I mean, there is a skill in being able to talk about this, in using language in an appropriate way that doesn’t just confuse people.
 I think you’re right.

 Rick: Yeah.

-Rick: Because they’ve over-complicated the thing.
+Rick: Because they’ve overcomplicated the thing.

-Tom: They’ve just made it too complicated.
-And that was my point really, is that, and you look at Zen, and Zen has got a very, a lot of the Zen masters have read all the Buddhist texts, which are highly philosophical, highly conceptual, and then they kind of go beyond them all.
-And they talk about a transmission outside of the sutras or the texts, you know.
+And they talk about a transmission outside of the sutras or the texts.
 So there are lots of different ways this can be transmitted.
-It doesn’t have to be through this overly verbal conceptual way.
-I’m sorry, not overly, but highly.
+It doesn’t have to be through this overly verbal, conceptual way.
+I’m sorry—not overly, but highly conceptual.
 There are other ways, and there are devotional ways, and what works for one person might not be the way in for another.
-So it’s really amazing teaching, and it’s completely open.
-There’s no one particular way of it working.
-And I’m still learning about how to teach it to different people in different ways.
-It’s wonderful.

-Rick: I think it will be a lifelong enterprise because there’s never going to be a shortage of variety among the people you encounter, and there’s never going to be a time at which you have it completely nailed in terms of actually the perfect ultimate way of expressing or teaching or anything.
+Rick: I think it will be a lifelong enterprise because there’s never going to be a shortage of variety among the people you encounter, and there’s never going to be a time at which you have it completely nailed in terms of the perfect, ultimate way of expressing or teaching or anything.
 It’s always going to be an evolution.

 Tom: Well, the thing is, some people think they have got the perfect way, don’t they?

-Rick: Well, that’s scary though.
+Rick: Well, that’s scary, though.

-Tom: You know, like some people say, “Well, this teaching is the way, and we’ve got it all figured out”.
+Tom: You know, like some people say, “Well, this teaching is the way, and we’ve got it all figured out.”

-Rick: Yeah, and you see how they behave.
-They tend to be the ones that blow up buses and things.
 Okay, so feel free to just pipe up if there’s anything that you think of as we’re going here that I’m not asking or we’re not talking about that you want to talk about.

-Rick: Yeah, you wrote a nice article on your blog about two types of spiritual practice, one being that which brings about peace and the other which brings about knowledge.
-I liked it, it was an interesting article.
-One little phrase from it is, “The fewer the thoughts, the more peaceful the mind, and the less the ego distorts one’s vision.
-This increases the chance of self-knowledge”.
-So, it’s funny because on the one hand you make these statements in some of your essays about spiritual practices kind of just being akin to trying to change the snake into a rope or deal with or remove the snake.
-And on the other hand you say, “Well, yeah, but actually the spiritual practices do tend to increase the likelihood of self-knowledge.
-They prepare the ground or they remove the clutter or something, which makes it more likely that you’re going to have some sort of realization”.
-So, I mean, do you kind of just hold both views simultaneously or has that been an evolutionary progression from one view to the other?
+So, it’s funny, because on the one hand you make these statements in some of your essays about spiritual practices kind of just being akin to trying to change the snake into a rope or deal with or remove the snake.
+And on the other hand you say, “Well, yeah, but actually the spiritual practices do tend to increase the likelihood of self-knowledge.”
+They prepare the ground or remove the clutter or something, which makes it more likely that you’re going to have some sort of realization.

 Rick: Let’s step out of the analogy for a minute and discuss what we’re actually talking about.
 It might have been Shankara who originally used the snake and string analogy.
 I don’t know.